BlokasLabs/pisound-docs/docs/faqs.md

 1. Host IP address in the app's settings should be 172.24.1.1
 1. That's it.
 From this point you can send messages from your phone/tablet to software running on your Raspberry Pi.
 The MIDI CC / Note number depends on the configuration of the app, for more information, see the TouchOSC documentation <a href="https://hexler.net/docs/touchosc-editor-controls-properties" target="_blank">here</a>

-**Note:** If you want to to control Pd patch with Wifi-MIDI messages, after completing the steps above, insert a USB stick with your patch files into your Raspberry Pi and click the Pisound button once to launch the patch!
+**Note:** If you want to to control PD patch with WiFi-MIDI messages, after completing the steps above, insert a USB stick with your patch files into your Raspberry Pi and click the Pisound button once to launch the patch!